mru00/cutlet/README.md

 * Gui
 * Benchmark

 The library implements the data structures and algorithms.
 Gui will become... well... the GUI.
-Benchmark run examples and compares them.
+Benchmark runs examples and compares them.

 A goal was to implement a solid data structure to provide a good framework for research / surveys.